 When group members act in conformity with other group members or on the orders of their leaders, they generally refuse to accept responsibility for their own actions because they only followed the crowd or orders.

-Collective identities can change a person's perception and often lead to replacing the reality they see with their own eyes with what the group perceives as reality.
+Collective identities can change a person's perception and often lead to replacing the reality they see with their own eyes with what the group perceives as reality, as demonstrated in the Asch Conformity Experiments.

 When the group majority or someone in a position of authority changes direction, the vast majority of the other group members will follow uncritically, no matter how radical the new position is.
 This is called groupshift.
 For example, when the leader of a conservative party that had denounced fascism in the past openly promotes fascism, fascism will become the mainstream ideology, and it will no longer be considered extreme within that party and amongst their voters.